xigadee/Microservice/Xigadee.Platform/_Docs/WhatIsAMicroservice.md

 In general Microservices have the following properties:

 1. **Complete and Minimal**
-	- A Microservice should deliver a small - but complete - set of business capability.
+	- A Microservice should deliver a small - but complete - set of business capability built ideally around a specific business domain.
 	An example of this would be an eCommerce solution, where we create a Customer Microservice that encapsulated the management of a customer's details.
 Another Microservice would be created to handle the purchases for that customer.
 	Basically, a Microservice should do one job well, not a multitude of disparate unrelated tasks.
 In a sense this is similar to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) for software development, but on a slightly larger scale.
 	A Microservice should have the ability to be independently updated without affecting the rest of the application.